Energy spectra in turbulent bubbly flows: Results

 \subsection{Liquid velocity statistics}

-The liquid velocity time-series signal was measured using the phase-sensitive CTA technique at different $b$ parameter values.
+The vertical component of the liquid velocity time-series was measured using the phase-sensitive CTA technique at different $b$ parameter values.
 We now consider the statistics of these liquid velocity fluctuations using the separated segments of the signal which are free from the bubble collisions.
-In Figure~\ref{fig:velpdf}, we present the normalized liquid velocity probability distribution functions (PDFs) for the different values of $b$ covered in the present work, including both set 1 and set 2 experiments (see Table~\ref{tab:kd}).
-The liquid velocity PDF for single-phase turbulent liquid ($b=0$) at a mean flow of 30 cm s$^{-1}$ (Taylor Reynolds numbers $Re_\lambda = 170$) (black dots) closely follows Gaussian statistics.
+In Figure~\ref{fig:velpdf}, we present the normalized liquid velocity probability density functions (PDFs) for the different values of $b$ covered in the present work, including both set 1 and set 2 experiments (see Table~\ref{tab:kd}).
+The liquid velocity PDF for single-phase turbulent liquid ($b=0$) at a mean flow of 30 cm s$^{-1}$ (Taylor Reynolds numbers $Re_\lambda = 170$) (black dots) nearly follows Gaussian statistics.
 This single-phase result serves as the reference case.
-The liquid velocity PDFs for the cases with bubbles (b $>$ 0) are asymmetric and show a deviation from Gaussian behavior.
-The positive tails of the PDFs show higher probability compared to the Gaussian profile.
-This is probably because of flow entrainment in the wake of the rising bubbles, which leads to a larger probability of upward fluctuations~(\cite{risso,riboux}).